Michael Massey Preview, Player Props: Royals vs. Red Sox

 Michael Massey At The Plate

-- Massey has picked up a hit in 57 of 107 games this year, with multiple hits 19 times.

-- Looking at the 107 games he has played this year, he's homered in nine of them (8.4%), and in 2.6% of his trips to the plate.
+- He has gone deep in nine games this season (8.3%), leaving the park in 2.6% of his trips to the dish.

-- Massey has had at least one RBI in 27.1% of his games this season (29 of 107), with more than one RBI 11 times (10.3%).
-He has also been responsible for three or more of his team's runs in two contests.
+- In 26.9% of his games this year, Massey has tallied at least one RBI.
+In 11 of those games (10.2%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.